SriramS22/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ## Program:
 ```
 #Program to find the solution for the given linear equations.
-#Developed by: G Dario
+#Developed by: sriram.s
-#RegisterNumber: 22008843
+#RegisterNumber: 22009336
 import numpy as n
 a=n.array([[1,-3],[3,1]])
 b=n.array([0,10])